oneapi-src/oneAPI-samples/DirectProgramming/DPC++/OpenCLInterop/README.md

 The examples here demonstrate how DPC++ can interact with OpenCL.
 This enables programmers to incrementally migrate from OpenCL to DPC++.
 Two usage scenarios are shown.
 1. Shows a DPC++ program that compiles and runs an OpenCL kernel.
 (For this, OpenCL must be set as the backend and not Level 0)
-	Use the environment varialbe SYCL_DEVICE_FILTER=OPENCL
+	Use the environment variable SYCL_DEVICE_FILTER=OPENCL
 2. Show how to convert OpenCL objects (Memory Objects, Platform, Context, Program, Kernel) to DPC++ and execute the program.